The Pulsar Science Collaboratory: Multi-Epoch Scintillation Studies of Pulsars: Results

-\subsection{Comparison With NE2001}
+\subsection{Comparison with NE2001}

 One of the most commonly used electron density models of the Milky Way is NE2001 \citep{NE2001}, which accounts for Galactic electron density both analytically in addition to considering significant structures local to our region of the galaxy.
 It can use a pulsar's Galactic position as well as its distance to estimate its dispersion measure, or can conversely use its dispersion measure in conjunction with Galactic position to estimate distance.
-Additionally, this model can predict scintillation parameters at a given distance along a given LOS through estimation of electron density fluctuations. \cite{turner_scat} examined how NE2001's predicted scattering delays for 25 of the pulsars in NANOGrav's 12.5-year data set compared with weighted average measurements of these pulsars using the most recent three years of data and found strong agreement with these predictions, achieving a linear correlation coefficient of 0.83 when the data was presented logarithmically.
-To further test the validity of this model against additional LOS, we augmented the results presented in \cite{turner_scat} with our own.
+Additionally, this model can predict scintillation parameters at a given distance along a given LOS through estimation of electron density fluctuations.
+However, this model, and often other electron density models, depend on measurements that are years, or even decades old.
+Consequentially, comparisons of modern measurements from pulsars that have been known for decades, such as the ones in our sample, with predictions of these models are useful ways of checking their continued validity.
+Perhaps more importantly, they are also a valuable way to monitor how the ISM is evolving on long timescales.
+Additionally, it is important to update these models as additional discrete, highly localized scattering screens are found across various LOSs. \cite{turner_scat} examined how NE2001's predicted scattering delays for 25 of the pulsars in NANOGrav's 12.5-year data set compared with weighted average measurements of these pulsars using the most recent three years of data at the time and found strong agreement with these predictions, achieving a linear correlation coefficient of 0.83 when the data was presented logarithmically.
+However, as of the writing of our paper, those measurements are anywhere from seven to 11 years old, with the development of NE2001 as old relative to some of those measurements as those measurements are to present day as of this paper's writing.
+That, along with a large sample of measurements from many pulsars with diverse LOSs, makes a combined comparison of both our data and \cite{turner_scat} with NE2001 a compelling way to examine how the ISM, in some degree of aggregate, may have evolved over the multiple decades since the development of this model.
+Therefore, to further test the validity of this model against additional LOS, we augmented the results presented in \cite{turner_scat} with our own.

 First, we estimated the scattering delay, $\tau_{\rm d}$ associated with each scintillation bandwidth via